AliLostInTheDark/jiorouter-jidu6700/README.md

 ## Known Issues

-* **Wireless Chip Temperatures:** Temperature readings for the Wi-Fi chips are currently non-functional.
+* ** ⚠️ Wireless Chip Temperatures:** Temperature readings for the Wi-Fi chips are currently non-functional.
 This is because the necessary calibration values and chip-specific tunings are entirely missing from the device's `Factory` partition.